mrowazet/RfidPlayer/README.txt

 Turn on RfidPlayer, when device is ready the LED lit green.

-When RfidPlayer started for the very first time push MasterProgrammer button - LED should change color to orange.
+When RfidPlayer started for the very first time push MasterProgrammer button - LED should change color to cyan.
-Now, take one of the empty cards and put it next to the RC522 module, sound is generated and LED color is green again - your 'special card' for programming is ready to use.
+Now, take one of the empty cards and put it next to the RC522 module, sound is generated (double beep) and LED color is green again - your 'special card' for programming is ready to use.
 With that card you will be able to encode rest of the cards with or without computer connection.

 -----------------